sky790312/vue2-project-boilerplate/README.md

 # vue2 project example

-> vue2.x with vuex, vue-router, vue-resource, vue-i18n by yarn
+> vue2.x with vuex, vue-router, vue-resource, vue-i18n by vue-cli with yarn

-> make sure you have yarn first
+> make sure you have yarn & vue-cli first

-> you can see the commit how I build it step by step, thx
+> you can see the commit how I build it step by step

+> you can use this to start vue2 project quietly under my structure

+> thx..

 ## Build Setup (replace by yarn)